sagemath/trac_to_gh/Issue 2773.md

 # Issue 2773: [with patch, needs review] conversion from PolyBoRi to Singular

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2773

 Original creator: malb